pyeventsourcing/eventsourcing/docs/topics/persistence.rst

     domain_events = list(event_store.get(id1))
     assert domain_events == [domain_event1]

+The SQLite infrastructure is provided by the :mod:`eventsourcing.sqlite` module.

 .. _PostgreSQL:

 PostgreSQL
 ==========

-The module :mod:`eventsourcing.postgres` supports storing events in PostgresSQL.
+The library also supports storing events in `PostgresSQL <https://www.postgresql.org/>`__.

 The library's PostgreSQL :class:`~eventsourcing.postgres.Factory` uses various environment variables to control the construction and configuration of its persistence